 A Strong Summary Makes a Winning LinkedIn Profile

-Your profile summary is your chance to make an impression.
-Whatever you do, don’t bore the hiring managers who are reviewing it.
+The summary section of your LinkedIn profile appears just below your activity at the top of your profile.
+If hiring managers make it as far as your summary, they’re essentially asking you to tell them more about you.
+So here’s your chance to make an impression.
+Whatever you do, don’t bore them.
 Only after reading your summary do hiring managers look at your experience and education.

-A good profile summary has these four characteristics:
+A good profile summary has these three characteristics:

 It’s short.
 Keep your summary between five and ten lines on the screen, or three to five sentences.
 When read out loud, your summary shouldn’t take more than 30 seconds to read.
 (And, yes, that means you need to read it out loud with a timer.)